ekedonald/Understanding-IP-Adresses-and-CIDR-Notation/README.md

 There are several types of routing protocols including:

-**Distance Vector Routing Protocols**: These protocols use a distance metric (such as hop count) to determine the best path to a destination.
+**Distance Vector Routing Protocols**: These protocols use a distance metric (i.e. hop count) to determine the best path to a destination.
 Examples include Routing Information Protocol (RIP) and Interior Gateway Routing Protocol (IGRP).

 **Link-State Routing Protocols**: These protocols maintain a database of the entire network topology and use this information to determine the best path to a destination.
 Examples include Open Shortest Path First (OSPF) and Intermediate System-to-Intermediate System (IS-IS).